 Detailed design and tender documents were completed for the Dodder Flood Alleviation works, which includes for the provision of a high quality pedestrian and cyclist greenway linking Donnybrook Road and Herbert Park.

 Grand Canal Greenway

 Kildare County Council progressed preliminary design for the Sallins - Naas cycleway.
+Dublin City Council was unable to progress the scheme in their area due to resource constraints.

 REGIONAL CITIES

 Cork Cycle Network Plan